 eInvoicing continues to be adopted across New Zealand with many businesses and the wider government sector progressively becoming enabled to send and receive eInvoices.

-As you may be aware, central government agencies were tasked to implement ‘receive’ eInvoicing capability by 31 March 2022.
-Fourteen government agencies now have this capability, with the remaining adopting the capability over the next 12 months.
+Central government agencies were tasked to implement receive eInvoicing capability by 31 March 2022.
+Sixteen government agencies now have this capability, with the remaining adopting the capability over the next 12 months.

 Central government have also been tasked with achieving eInvoice volumes targets; specifically: